 The examples above show that high-throughput screens are an effective approach to discover synthetic lethality in cancer with a wide range of applications.
 Screens are more comprehensive than hypothesis-driven candidate gene approaches and successfully find known and novel synthetic lethal interactions with potential for rapid clinical application.
 They have the power to test mode of action of drugs, find unexpected synthetic lethal interactions between pathways, or identify effective treatment strategies without needing a clear mechanism.
 However, synthetic lethal screens are costly, labour-intensive, error-prone, and biased towards genes with effective RNAi knockdown libraries.
 Limited genetic background, lethality to wild-type cell during gene knockdown, off-target effects, and difficultly replicating synthetic lethality across different cell lines, tissues, laboratories, or conditions stems from a high false positive rate and a lack of standardised thresholds to identify synthetic lethality in a high-throughput screen.
 Therefore there is a need for replication, validation, and alternative approaches to identify synthetic lethal candidates.
-Varied conditions between experimental screens and differences between RNAi or drug screens makes meta-analysis difficult.
-Thus genome-scale synthetic lethal experiments are not feasible, even in model organisms, so a computational approach would be more suitable for this task.
+Varied conditions between experimental screens and differences between RNAi and drug screens renders meta-analysis difficult.
+In conclusion, genome-scale synthetic lethal experiments are not realistically feasible, even in model organisms, perhaps forecasting a computational approach to be more suitable for this task.

 Computational Prediction of Synthetic Lethality